FeatherweightLabs/FeatherweightRouter/README.md

-# Beeline
+# FeatherweightRouter

 Swift based UIKit and AppKit Router

-Beeline is a declarative routing handler that decouples ViewControllers from each other.
+FeatherweightRouter is a declarative routing handler that decouples ViewControllers from each other.
 It follows a Coordinator and Presenter pattern, also referred to as Flow Controllers.

-Beeline makes an excellent MVVM wrapper / companion and fits right in with Redux style State Flow and Reactive frameworks.
+FeatherweightRouter makes an excellent MVVM wrapper / companion and fits right in with Redux style State Flow and Reactive frameworks.

 The Coordinator is constructed by declaring a route hierarchy mapped with a URL structure.

 By using mapping UI to URLs, it makes it easy to add automatic URL scheme handling in the future.

-## Beeline principles
+## FeatherweightRouter principles

 ### UI is a representation of State